amannarayanshukla/ebook/readme.md

 The C Programming Language 2E.pdf
 The Design And Evolution Of Cpp.pdf
 The development of Chez Scheme.pdf
+The Essence of Compiling with Continuations.pdf
 The Evolution of Lua.pdf
+The Garbage Collection Handbook.pdf
-The Seasoned Schemer.pdf
+The Garbage Collection Handbook_The Art of Automatic Memory Management (2011, Chapman and Hall_CRC).epub The Seasoned Schemer.pdf
 The.Little.Schemer.4th.2.pdf
 The.MIT.Press.Essentials.of.Programming.Languages.3rd.Edition.Apr.2008.pdf